Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Topology Update

-Theorem~\ref{th:addtion} and Theorem~\ref{th:addition} can be extended to more general assumptions.
-For example, the symmetric error assumption can be replaced with an error matrix $\bm{E}\in\mathbb{R}^{c\times c}$, where $\bm{E}(i,j)$ is the probability of classifying class $i$ as class $j$.
+Theorem~\ref{th:deletion} and Theorem~\ref{th:addition} can be extended to more general assumptions.
+The symmetric error assumption can be replaced with an error matrix $\bm{E}\in\mathbb{R}^{c\times c}$, where $\bm{E}(i,j)$ is the probability of classifying class $i$ as class $j$.
 The number of nodes in each class can also be different.
-The analysis methodology in the proofs can still be applied but the bounds will be in more complex forms.
+The analysis methodology in our proofs can still be applied but the bounds on $p$ will be in more complex forms.
 In addition, we show in the experiments that edge deletion and addition can be conducted simultaneously.